Proven-Paradox/shaper-system/Handbook.md

 To make an Offense roll, first you roll your 2d10 as normal and add your modifier.
 If the Ability you are using to strike is labeled as an Attack, you use Physical Offense.
 Abilities labeled as Spells instead add your Mental Offense.
 Once you have this result, subtract your target’s Defense: Physical Defense for Attacks and Mental Defense for Spells.
 (There are exceptions which will be described in those abilities’ descriptions).
 The result is called the Impact, and if the Impact is above zero, your Ability has landed and will affect your opponent.
 By and large this will mean dealing damage, but some abilities instead impose conditions or something else unpleasant when they land.
 The amount of damage you deal is determined by multiplying your Impact by the Ability’s damage multiplier.

 > Note that the term "Spell" is used as a term to differentiate from physical and mental strikes.
 An Ability listed as a Spell can function due to magic, technology, equipment, or similar sources.

+#### Solid Hit
+Any Attack or Spell Impact that is 5 or higher is considered a Solid Hit.
+This by itself has no implicit effect, but some Abilities, Lessons, etc. may confer additional benefits on a Solid Hit.

+#### Critical Hit
+Like Solid Hits, a Critical Hit is any Attack or Spell with an Impact of 10 or higher.
+This doesn't have any inherent effect (though it is likely going to be very painful for the target) but may activate other effects from Abilities, Lessons, etc.

+#### Matches
+Any time your 2d10 roll comes up on the same number, that is considered a Match.
+Like Solid and Critical Hits, this has no significant implication by itself, but may cause something to happen due to other effects on the character.

 ## Chasing rules
 Sometimes when two opposing factions meet, one is not willing to stand and fight.
 This can result in a chase scene, in which one party is trying to get away from a pursuing party.
 The individual or group being chased is called the Quarry, while the one(s) doing the chasing are the Hunter(s).